Sting (wrestler): Personal life

-Borden was previously married to Sue Borden, they were married in 1986.
+Borden was previously married to Sue Borden in 1986.
 They have two sons, Garrett Lee and Steven, Jr. and a daughter named Gracie, who was born in 2000.
 Borden and Sue divorced in 2010 after 24 years of marriage.
 Borden married his second wife Sabine in 2015.
+In 2024, Steven had begun training to become a professional wrestler and made his debut in 2025.

 Borden was an admitted anabolic steroid user in the 1980s.
 He became a born-again Christian in August 1998 after confessing his adultery, and substance and alcohol abuse to his then-wife.
 His elder son Garrett attended Azusa Pacific University, where he played college football as a running back.
 Steven Jr. attended Kilgore College, where he played tight end; on December 19, 2012, he committed to attend the University of Kentucky.
-After the 2015 NFL Draft, Steven Jr. was invited by the Kansas City Chiefs to try out for the team at their rookie mini-camp, but did not receive a contract offer.
+After the 2015 NFL draft, Steven Jr. was invited by the Kansas City Chiefs to try out for the team at their rookie mini-camp, but did not receive a contract offer.

+Borden met the other famous performer called Sting, English musician Gordon "Sting" Sumner, in the early 1990s at one of the musician's concerts in Atlanta.
+Sumner called Borden wanting to meet him after the former saw his then-nine-year-old son's posters of the wrestler in his bedroom, to which Borden enthusiastically accepted.